Firescaping

 Past Program Resources

-West Basin last hosted a firescaping class in 2024 for the Rancho Palos Verdes.
+West Basin last hosted a Firescaping class in Topanga in March 2026.
 The PowerPoint resources provided offer valuable information.

 - September 2024 Firescaping Workshop Presentation - Rancho Palos Verdes